-I learnt a lesson that day which was – if my 5,000 workers come onsite, it’s my job to make sure 5,000 people come out that day.
-And I don’t want to loose a single person.
-So, the safety of my team is most important to me as their leader, their friend, and also the person entrusted by their family to take care of their safety.”
+I learnt a lesson that day which was – if my 5,000 workers come onsite, it’s my job to make sure that 5,000 people come out that day.
+And I don’t want to lose a single person.
+So, the safety of my team is most important to me, as their leader, their friend, and also the person entrusted by their family to take care of their safety.”

-After I heard Pandai tell this story, all I could think of was my 7 year old daughter and the fact that if there is someone who will get me back to her safely every day it is this leader.
+After I heard Pandai tell this story, all I could think of was my 7-year old daughter and the fact that if there is someone who will get me back to her safely every day, it is this leader.
 So, I want to work with him.
-This to me was a remarkable example of how leaders build trust and loyalty without blowing their own trumpet and commanding authority.
+This to me was a remarkable example of how leaders build trust and loyalty without blowing their own trumpets and commanding authority.

 "I attended your story telling course some time back.
 And I've enjoyed keeping up my knowledge with your blog.
 You may not have realised however, that the Whole of Government is implementing Internet Seperation.
 Hence I'm not able to access the links to read your articles.
 Could I suggest including a QR code in your emails so that I can use my mobile to scan it and gain immediate access to the article?
 It would be most helpful"